MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 ## Considerations and suggestions

 * Follow the best practices when creating a new query as stated in the article on [Best practices in Power Query](best-practices.md)
 * Checking the **View Native Query** option is always recommended to make sure that your query can be folded back to the data source.
-If your step disables this option, you know that you've created a step that stops query folding.
+If your step disables this option, you know that you've created a step that cannot be folded.
-* Use the Query diagnostics tool to your advantage and to better understand the requests being sent to your data source when query folding capabilities are available for the connector.
+* Use the Query diagnostics tool to better understand the requests being sent to your data source when query folding capabilities are available for the connector.
-* When combining data sources from the usage of multiple connectors, Power Query will try to push as much work as possible to both of the data sources while complying with the privacy levels defined for each data source.
+* When combining data sources from multiple connectors, Power Query will try to push as much work as possible to both of the data sources while complying with the privacy levels defined for each data source.
 * Read the article on [Privacy levels](dataprivacyfirewall.md) to protect your queries from running against a Data Privacy Firewall error.
-* You can also use other tools to check query folding from the perspective of the request being received by the data source.
+* Use other native tools to check query folding from the perspective of the request being received by the data source.
 Based on our example, you can use the Microsoft SQL Server Profile to check the requests being sent by Power Query and received by the Microsoft SQL Server.